Little-Podi/Behavior_Prediction/README.md

 # Behavior Prediction

 This repository is a paper digest of multi-agent behavior (motion / trajectory) prediction (forecasting / generation), especially in driving scenes.
 Papers are listed in alphabetical order of the first character.
-All links to the papers and codes are freely accessible.
+All links to the materials are freely accessible.